virtual-labs/exp-concrete-factor-test-iitd/experiment/aim.md

 ### Aim of the experiment
-To determine the workability of concrete by performing compaction factor test as per IS:1199.
+To determine the consistency of concrete by performing compaction factor test as per IS:1199.